|

 If you haven't already installed Ombi,

-download the Ombi zip file and extract it to a suitable location.
+download the Ombi zip file and extract it to a suitable location on your hard drive.

 For this tutorial, we placed everything in "C:\Ombi".